 Hedge effectiveness is tested at each reporting date.
-Hedges that meet the strict criteria for hedge accounting are accounted for as follows:
+Hedges that meet the hedge accounting criteria in IFRS 9 Financial Instruments are accounted for as follows:

 Amounts recognized as other comprehensive income (loss) are transferred to the consolidated statements of earnings when the hedged transaction is realized/settled.